BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 ## Server Properties Dialog {#serverpropertiesdlg}

 The Server Properties-dialog shows what rights users who are logged on to the server has.
-An example is shown here where user has *user-right* [User can update server properties](@ref useraccountsdlg):
+An example is shown here where user has *User Right* [User can update server properties](@ref useraccountsdlg):

 ![Server Properties Dialog](dlg_serverproperties.png "Server Properties")